 Haydel's makes other flavors of King Cake, too, including Cream Cheese, Strawberry Cream Cheese, and Praline Pecan.
 All the King Cakes provide roughly 30 to 35 one-inch slices.
 Haydel's ships King Cakes year-round to anywhere UPS delivers.
 It even ships internationally, but you'll have to call them on the phone to place an international order.

 King Cakes have been around for a long time.
-The tradition began in France around the beginning of the 14th century as part of the feast celebrating the Christian Epiphany.
+The tradition began in France hundreds of years ago as part of the feast celebrating the Christian Epiphany.
 These original King Cakes are a bit different from those associated with Mardi Gras.
 Rather than an iced, ring-shaped coffee cake, the French King Cake is a round puff pastry filled with sweet almond paste, meant to be served warm.

 It's no surprise that the title of Best French King Cake goes to a traditional French Bakery.
 Pastry Chef Francois Poupart began his career in Paris, but soon decamped to Louisiana, bringing the French country village bakery aesthetic along with him.
-Cajun country welcomed his thick French accent and the classic pastries he produced, and, now, Poupart's bakery has delights customers in New Orleans.
+Cajun country welcomed his thick French accent and the classic pastries he produced.
+Now, Poupart's bakery delights customers in New Orleans.

 Poupart's authentic traditional French King Cake costs about $59, plus shipping.
 The shop also sells the Mardi Gras version as well for the same price.
 King Cakes must be shipped overnight, and go out only from Tuesday through Thursday.